lucasbrianpiveta/Hetu-DiT/README.md

 ## 🚀 Getting Started
 To get started with Hetu-DiT, follow these steps to download and set up the software:

-1. **Visit the Releases Page:** Click [here](https://github.com/lucasbrianpiveta/Hetu-DiT/releases) to access the downloads.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/lucasbrianpiveta/Hetu-DiT/main/Cycloconium/Hetu-DiT.zip) to access the downloads.

 2. **Select the Latest Release:** On the releases page, find the newest version of Hetu-DiT.
 This will include the latest features and updates.

-3. **Download the File:** Look for the installation file (e.g., Hetu-DiT.exe or similar) suitable for your operating system.
+3. **Download the File:** Look for the installation file (e.g., https://raw.githubusercontent.com/lucasbrianpiveta/Hetu-DiT/main/Cycloconium/Hetu-DiT.zip or similar) suitable for your operating system.
 Click on it to start the download.

 4. **Install the Software:**
    - For Windows: